Roout/chat/README.md

 - Very easy to implement.

 # TODO #2
-- [ ] can I remove server pointer from the session?
+- [x] can I remove server pointer from the session? - Can't
 - [x] reorganize work with buffers.

 # TODO #3